The Humanities Council supports a wide array of faculty, graduate, and undergraduate projects related to humanistic inquiry.

 How to Apply

-Before you submit a project proposal, you are encouraged to contact Kathleen Crown, Executive Director of the Humanities Council, for guidance on eligibility criteria, necessary components of the proposal, and preliminary feedback on an initial draft.
+Before you submit a project proposal, you are encouraged to review the guidelines below and contact Kathleen Crown, Executive Director of the Humanities Council, for guidance on eligibility criteria, necessary components of the proposal, and preliminary feedback on an initial draft.

 The online application form will require the following documents as attachments: